michaelkoetter/MotorThing/README.md

 gulp webserver
 ```

-> The goal is to fit a usable web app in a 64k filesystem, so it can work even
-> on the cheapest ESP8266s.
-If you have a board with 4M flash, the filesystem
-> can be much bigger (up to 3M).
+> We are currently builing a 512k SPIFFS filesystem, which means you need
+> at least 1M flash on your ESP8266 module.

 ## Automatically Download TMCL Program